It's time for April's Community Roundup!

 - Intelligent Swarming on Zendesk plus? - John Collman

-John is curios if any other users have successfully set up a Swarm-like approach to handling tickets on a Support Plus plan.
+John is curious if any other users have successfully set up a Swarm-like approach to handling tickets on a Support Plus plan.

 Tips & Tricks